What are the benefits of sustainability and electrification?

 Electrification

 Thingsup provides a free EV Suitability Assessment (EVSA) to assess which ICE cars in your fleet may be replaced with electric vehicles while maintaining operations and saving money.
-Fleets are urged to do these evaluations on a frequent basis, as they are based on fleet-specific data.
-Fleets can then re-evaluate their electrification potential when duty cycles change or new incentives and vehicle types become available.

 The key to maximizing EV operations is telematics.